-Medicaid for Pregnant Women is for pregnant individuals of any age who are US Citizens, or in certain legal immigrant categories, living in families with qualifying incomes.
+Medicaid for Pregnant Women is for pregnant individuals of any age who are US Citizens or lawfully residing non-citizens, living in families with qualifying incomes.
 In Virginia, income eligibility for Medicaid for Pregnant Women is up to 148% FPL.
 It is important to note that a pregnant woman counts as two people (or more if multiple children are expected) when determining household size.